seed-pulse/baibainn/README.md

 ### 1. Collision-Induced Heat and Self-Destruction

-- As buns multiply and move, **kinetic energy** accumulates.
+- As manju multiply and move, **kinetic energy** accumulates.
 - Collisions convert this energy into **heat**, potentially causing combustion or disintegration.
 - Even in vacuum, **thermal runaway** could trigger self-destruction.

 ### 2. Relativistic Speed Limits

-- The spread of buns across space involves **movement**.
+- The spread of manju across space involves **movement**.
 - But nothing, including information or matter, can exceed **the speed of light**.
-- If the universe expands faster than the buns can spread, they **cannot fill all space**.
+- If the universe expands faster than the manju can spread, they **cannot fill all space**.

 ### 3. Conservation Laws and Cosmic Constraints

 - The **law of energy conservation** applies universally.
 - Infinite duplication demands **infinite energy**, which violates physical reality.
-- Eventually, the buns would hit a **mass-energy limit** and collapse.
+- Eventually, the manju would hit a **mass-energy limit** and collapse.

 ---

-## Conclusion: Chestnut Buns Cannot Fill the Universe
+## Conclusion: Chestnut Manju Cannot Fill the Universe

 Despite Baibain’s magical premise, the physical universe imposes clear constraints: